 Cost: 7,99 Euro

-The fifth special volume “Royal” contains an appealing and colorful collection of stories about nobility and the Middle Ages.
-The selection goes well with the topic and this time it was very much my taste.
-It is positive that the volume contains mostly German first releases.
-So you have the feeling of holding something “new” and “fresh” in your hands.
+The fifth special volume "Royal" contains an appealing and colorful collection of stories about nobility and the Middle Ages.
+The selection goes well with the topic and this time it really hit my taste buds.
+It is positive that the volume contains mostly German first publications.
+So you have the feeling of holding something “unused” and new in your hands.